-The role of Speech-Language Pathology has expanded beyond service provision to include administrative, managerial, and supervisory responsibilities.
-The appropriate use of Speech-Language Pathology Assistants is one means to meet the demands and to extend service delivery to persons with communication disorders in a cost-efficient fashion.
+The role of the speech-language pathologist has expanded beyond service provision to include administrative, managerial, and supervisory responsibilities.
+The appropriate use of speech-language pathology assistants is one means to meet the demands and to extend service delivery to persons with communication disorders in a cost-efficient fashion.
+Job opportunities for speech-language pathology assistants (SLPAs) are growing with the increased demand for speech-language pathologists.
+Most current positions in New Hampshire are within school districts, although the opportunity for employment in health care settings is growing.